dalelashrey/technicalchallenge/Challenge1/readme.md

-## Problem Statement
----

-A 3-tier environment is a common setup.
-Use a tool of your choosing/familiarity create these resources.
-Please remember we will not be judged on the outcome but more focusing on the approach, style and reproducibility.

-&nbsp;
-&nbsp;
-&nbsp;

----

 ## Solution Overview
 The infrastructure deployed whing the defined configuration can be seen as in the picture below.
 It is a **bare minimum** 3-Tier Architecture